Major Jackson

 Major Jackson (born in Philadelphia, Pennsylvania) is an American poet and professor at Vanderbilt University.
-He is the author of five collections of poetry: The Absurd Man (W.W.
+He is the author of six collections of poetry: Razzle Dazzle: New & Selected Poems 2002-2022 (W.W.
+Norton, 2023), The Absurd Man (W.W.
 Norton, 2020), Roll Deep (W.W.
 Norton, 2015), Holding Company (W.W.
 Norton, 2010), Hoops (W.W.
 Norton, 2006), finalist for an NAACP Image Award for Outstanding Literature-Poetry, and Leaving Saturn (University of Georgia, 2002), winner of the 2000 Cave Canem Poetry Prize and finalist for a National Book Critics Award Circle.
 His edited volumes include: Best American Poetry 2019, Renga for Obama, and Library of America's Countee Cullen: Collected Poems.
+His prose is published in A Beat Beyond: Selected Prose of Major Jackson (University of Michigan, 2022).
+From 2023-2025, he served as host of the award-winning podcast The Slowdown.

 Life

+Major Jackson was born on September 9, 1968, in Philadelphia, Pennsylvania.
+Jackson attended a studious Catholic primary school and later attended Central High School.
 He earned degrees from Temple University and the University of Oregon.
+Jackson married Didi Jackson in May 2013.
 Major Jackson is the Gertrude Conaway Vanderbilt Chair in the Humanities at Vanderbilt University.
 From 2002 until 2020, he taught at the University of Vermont as the Richard A. Dennis Professor of English and University Distinguished Professor.
 He is a former graduate faculty member of the New York University Creative Writing Program and the Bennington Writing Seminars.
 He serves as the Poetry Editor of The Harvard Review.